Freddy-DK/aDailyPrompt/Published/2025-09-04 Get started with Copilot....md

 ## Get the Copilot app

-on Android, you will find two Copilot apps from Microsoft:
+In the Microsoft Store on Windows 11, in the Apple App Store on the iPhone or in the Google Play Store on Android, you will find two Copilot apps from Microsoft:

 1. Microsoft Copilot
 1. Microsoft 365 Copilot